 - 4. Minimal Participant.-Subsection (a) applies to a defendant described in Application Note 3(A) who plays a minimal role in concerted activity.
 It is intended to cover defendants who are plainly among the least culpable of those involved in the conduct of a group.
 Under this provision, the defendant's lack of knowledge or understanding of the scope and structure of the enterprise and of the activities of others is indicative of a role as minimal participant.
 It is intended that the downward adjustment for a minimal participant will be used infrequently. - 5.
 Minor Participant.-Subsection (b) applies to a defendant described in Application Note 3(A) who is less culpable than most other participants, but whose role could not be described as minimal. - 6.
-Application of Role Adjustment in Certain Drug Cases.-In a case in which the court applied §2D1.1 and the defendant's base offense level under that guideline was reduced by operation of the maximum base offense level in §2D1.1(a)(3), the court also shall apply the appropriate adjustment under this guideline.
+Application of Role Adjustment in Certain Drug Cases.-In a case in which the court applied §2D1.1 and the defendant's base offense level under that guideline was reduced by operation of the maximum base offense level in §2D1.1(a)(5), the court also shall apply the appropriate adjustment under this guideline.

 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1992 (see Appendix C, amendment 456); November 1, 2001 (see Appendix C, amendment 635); November 1, 2002 (see Appendix C, amendment 640).
+Amended effective November 1, 1992 (see Appendix C, amendment 456); November 1, 2001 (see Appendix C, amendment 640); November 1, 2009 (see Appendix C, amendment 640); November 1, 2009 (see Appendix C, amendment 737).